huggingface/diffusers/docs/source/en/api/loaders/single_file.md

 # Loading Pipelines and Models via `from_single_file`

-The `from_single_file` method allows you to load supported Pipelines using a single checkpoint file as opposed to the folder format used by Diffusers.
-This is useful if you are working with many of the Stable Diffusion Web UI's that extensively rely on a single file to distribute all the components of a Diffusion Model.
+The `from_single_file` method allows you to load supported pipelines using a single checkpoint file as opposed to the folder format used by Diffusers.
+This is useful if you are working with many of the Stable Diffusion Web UI's (such as A1111) that extensively rely on a single file to distribute all the components of a diffusion model.

 The `from_single_file` method also supports loading models in their originally distributed format.
 This means that supported models that have been finetuned with other services can be loaded directly into supported Diffusers model objects and Pipelines.